wasmer-examples/astro-wasmer-starter/README.md

 ```

 > [!NOTE]
-> You will need to have Wasmer installed (check out [the docs to install the Wasmer CLI](https://docs.wasmer.io/install)!).
-> You will also need to change the namespace in `wasmer.toml` to your own namespace and app name in `app.yaml` to your own app name.
+> You will need to change the namespace in `wasmer.toml` to your own namespace and app name in `app.yaml` to your own app name.

 ## 🚀 Project Structure